faizsyafie/fetch/README.md

 ## Features

-### 🏭 Industry Watchlists
-Group companies into sectors such as:
+🏭 Industry Watchlists: Group companies into your specific sectors.

-- Energy
-- Industrials
-- Telecommunications
-- Consumer
-- Utilities
-- and more

-### 📋 Custom Company Lists
-Create and manage your own company universe.
+📋 Custom Company Lists: Create and manage your own company universe.

-- Add companies
-- Remove companies
-- Organize names within industries

-### 📰 Flexible News Sources
+📰 Flexible News Sources: Monitor headlines from multiple sources.
-Monitor headlines from:

-- Bloomberg (official RSS feeds)
-- Reuters (via Google News RSS)
-- The Edge Singapore (via Google News RSS)
-- Custom domains
-- Direct RSS feed URLs

-### ⏱️ Adjustable Time Windows
-Filter news by publication date:
+⏱️ Adjustable Time Windows: Filter news by publication date.

-- Last 1 day
-- Last 3 days
-- Last 10 days
-- Last 15 days
-- Last 30 days

-### 💾 Persistent Preferences
-Your watchlists and source settings are saved locally in your browser, so you can pick up where you left off.
+💾 Persistent Preferences: Your watchlists and source settings are saved, so you can pick up where you left off.

 ---